Importing & Scene Editing

 - Snap: Snap selected element to surfaces or other elements

-- Light: Insert a type of light
+- Light: Insert a type of light (Ambient, Directional, Point, Rectangle, Spot)

-- Screen: Place screens for media
+- Screen: Place a screen element for media display

 - Delete: Remove selected elements from the scene

-- Preview: Switch to preview mode to test your Scene
+- Preview: Switch to preview mode to test your scene

 Transforming Elements in Space